 - View on-screen and electronic alerts, systemic and email, early warnings as exposures approach limits.

 Given the importance of providing NSCC members with the ability to conduct post-trade surveillance and the critical role exposure monitoring plays in preventing risks associated with trading technology errors, the Limit Monitoring tool is available to all NSCC members.
-However, NSCC requires that the following members register and utilize the Limit Monitoring tool:
+NSCC recommends that the following members register and utilize the Limit Monitoring tool:

 - Any NSCC full service member that clears for others.